blaenk/blaenk.github.io/provider/notes/gdb.markdown

 If the program was previously run, the arguments passed to the previous `run` can be reused by simply entering `run` on its own.
 If the program is already running, GDB will ask if it should restart the program.

+GDB is focused on one file at any given moment, which is the file that will be looked for when given parameters without specifying the file name, such as breaking by line number or function name.
+The first focused file is the one with the `main` entry point, but the file focus is changed whenever the `list` command is run, when one steps into code residing on a different file, or when hitting a breakpoint from a separate source file.

 ## Session

 It's normal to keep a GDB session to open during the debugging session.
 As bugs are fixed and the program is recompiled, GDB will detect the changes and load them in.
 Breakpoints and other information specified in ways not dependent on line numbers should continue to work.